keenanromain/AWS-SAA-C02-Study-Guide/README.md

 - These created components correspond to the traffic flow in which data reaches your instances.
 Whether the traffic originates from outside of the VPC or from within it, it must frist go through the route table to know where its desired destination is.
 The traffic then passes through sub-net level security as described by the NACL.
 If the NACL deems the traffic as valid, the traffic then passes through instance level security as described by the security group.
 If the traffic hasn't been dropped at this point, only then will it reach the instance it is intended for.
 - Security groups do not span VPCs.
 ICMP ensures that instances from one security group can ping others in a different security group.
 It is IPv4 and IPv6 compatible.
 ICMP sources can either be the security group itself or the IP of the instance.
 - Inside VPCs, the components communicate with each other using their private IPs.
 All instances within a VPC has a private IP, but only those that communicate with the external world have a public IP.
+- There is one default VPC per region.
+However, you can have as many custom VPCs as you want and all are private by default.
+- The CIDR of a default VPC is always **/16**.
+- AWS is configured to have one subnet in each AZ of the regions where your application is by default.
+- By default, instances that you launch into a VPC can't communicate with your own on-premise network.
+You can enable access to your on-prem network from your VPC by attaching a virtual private gateway to the VPC, creating a custom route table, updating your security group rules, and creating an AWS managed VPN connection.

+NACL will have an impact on how EC2 instances in a private subnet will communicate with any service, including VPC Endpoints.

+Network ACL should be properly set to allow communication between two subnets.
+The security group should also be properly configured so that servers in one subnet can communicate with the other servers in the other subnet.

 ### VPC Subnets